Info for Patients of Unity Hospital

 These are just a few suggestions.
 For more information on how you can help contribute to your positive experience at Unity Hospital, refer to the Speak Up brochure included in the information packet you received when you were admitted.

 We are all responsible for the prevention of errors.
 And by speaking up, patients can help the team provide the safest health care experience possible.

 All Private Rooms

 Unity Hospital is well-known for our private rooms.
 These rooms are specially designed to accommodate our patients and their visitors; each patient will have their own:

 - Storage areas – in-room closet and shelf in the bathroom

 - Call light button

 Television and Telephone Service

 Telephone and cable television service is available in every room.
 Please dial extension 1623 to activate your television and telephone service.
-The charges will be billed to your home phone or to a credit card.
+The charges will be billed to a credit or debit card.
+American Express gift cards are available in our Gift Shop.
+In some instances, charges may be billed directly to your home.
 The TV remote control is located at your bedside.
 For your enjoyment, educational and health care programming is always available on-demand at no charge.